*Some of our students have serious nut allergies, therefore, we are a nut-free school. This includes all varieties of nuts.

 INFORMATION ABOUT SCHOOL LUNCH

-Students should be able to carry their own bag, lunch or other light personal belongings into the school building.
+Students should be able to carry their own bag, lunch, and other light personal belongings into the school building.

 All students should bring a snack and water bottle to school EACH day.